Waitematā DHB Infectious Diseases Service

 Infectious diseases (ID) is the specialised branch of medicine which deals with diagnosis, management and prevention of various infections- diseases caused by viruses, bacteria and other microorganisms.
 Some of these infections may be contagious e.g. tuberculosis and measles.
 Whilst many infectious diseases are common and can be treated by other doctors, certain types of infections, infections in people with compromised immune system or those in returning overseas travellers require input from ID specialist physicians.

 Patients with HIV/AIDS who require inpatient or outpatient care are managed by the Infectious Disease Service at Auckland City Hospital.
+Patients who require consideration of HIV post-exposure prophylaxis (PEP) should be discussed with the ID service at ADHB.
+We are unable to see patients requesting advice regarding HIV PreP.

 8:00 AM to 4:30 PM.